PiBrewing/cbpi4-pt100x/README.md

 - Changelog:

+	- 10.06.21 (0.0.10): Calculating average of 2 subsequent values.
+TODO: add parameter for this
+	- 29.05.21 (0.0.9): Added filter function to filter out outliers
+	- 14.04.21 (0.0.8): Adaption for properties (updated dataclass.py in cbpi)
+	- 09.04.21 (0.0.7): Fix in offset handling in case value is not None but empty
 	- 15.03.21 (0.0.6): Change to supprt cbpi >= 4.0.0.31
 	- 20.02.21 (0.0.4): Change to support cbpi >= 4.0.0.24.
 Added sensor log fucntionality
 	- 14.02.21 (0.0.3): Updated function to retrieve temperature unit.
 Units will be changed automatically for sensor when settigs saved properly.
 No need to update the sensor
 	- 09.02.21 (0.0.2): Added offset parameter and changed the GPIO.setmode.
 Currnetly, warnings are displayed during startup of CBPi.
 However, they cause typically no issues
 	- 05.02.21: Adpated code to run under cbpi4

 - Old versions: